angus-mackenzie/SQLmark/db/MariaDB.md

 Add `C:\Program Files\MariaDB 10.3\bin` to your system PATH variable.

-Follow this guide for editing your PATH variable if you are unsure how to: https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/
+Follow [this guide](https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/) for editing your PATH variable if you are unsure how to

 ## Test